DEShawResearch/msys/doc/source/overview.rst

   natoms = len(atoms)
   total_charge = sum(a.charge for a in atoms)

-  # iterate over chains, then residues, then atoms:
+  # find the atoms participating in double bonds
   for chn in mol.chains:
     for res in chn.residues:
       for atm in res.atoms:
         for bnd in atm.bonds:
-          a1, a2 = bnd.atoms
+          if bnd.order == 2:
-          bond_order = bnd.order
+            print "atom %d in chain %s residue %s:%d has a double bond" % ( atm.id, chn.name, res.name, res.num)

   # iterate over tables, print atoms per term and number of terms
   for t in mol.tables:
     print "table %s: %d atoms, %d terms" % (t.name, t.natoms, t.nterms)

-  # fetch the stretch_harm table
+  # fetch the stretch_harm table.
+Throws an exception if no such table
   stretch = mol.table('stretch_harm')

 Atom selections let you fetch a list of atoms using the VMD atom selection